-- The term “advisor” means a member of the college community who serves as a support person for the respondent or complaint before and during a hearing; he/she may not speak during the hearing.
+- The term “advisor” means a chosen representative (often a member of the College community) who serves as a support person for the respondent or complaint before and during a hearing; he/she may not speak during the hearing.

 - The term “Student Conduct Code” is the set of standards, rules, and regulations that define community expectations and prohibited conduct for Lebanon Valley College students.

 - The term “shall” is used in the imperative sense.